 “Hi Robin,” said George.
 “You will be seeing a lot of us.
 Us chaps are not great ones for wallowing on beaches, we leave that to the ladies while we sample the local goodies.
 Once we’ve settled in our rooms, we’d like some snacks, something along the sharing line.
 What can you offer?”

 “Tapa of cottage pie, portion of fish and chips, or ration of cheddar?”
-I said.
+I asked.

 “Perfect,” said George.
 “I’ve been hankering after typical Spanish dishes since we booked the tickets.”